 One of the essential features of a smartwatch is calorie tracking.
 Calorie burn is a calculated value derived from various factors such as your age, sex, and activity.
 So, you must give accurate data while setting up your fitness app or smartwatch.

-Not sure how much calories should I eat each day?
+Not sure how many calories should I eat each day?
 You can check this excellent article on calorie intake per day.

 MyFitnessPal is a fantastic app I use to monitor my calorie intake and calorie burn.
 If you are looking for a smartwatch or fitness tracker compatible with MyFitnessPal, then you can have a look into my most fantastic pick of smartwatch and fitness trackers compatible with MyFitnessPal.